De Havilland Aircraft Museum: Salisbury Hall

-Prototype Mosquito
+Prototype Mosquito and Early exhibits

 The prototype Mosquito became the first aircraft to be displayed at Salisbury Hall, and was followed by examples of the de Havilland Vampire and Venom in 1968.
 In 1970, the collection was joined by a further example of the de Havilland Mosquito, which had been donated by Liverpool Corporation, following its use in the film Mosquito Squadron.

 The collection was later expanded, with examples of the single-seat Vampire, Sea Venom, Sea Vixen, Chipmunk and Dove all arriving by 1978.
 Additionally, the fuselage of a Mosquito FB6 arrived in 1976; it is now the only survivor of the most numerous sub-type to be preserved in Europe.
 The museum houses the fuselage of the last surviving square-windowed de Havilland Comet 1, the world's first jet airliner.

 Later history

 The supporters' society has been responsible for the restoration and conservation of many of the exhibits, starting with the Chipmunk in 1978, an airframe which was subsequently restored by members once more between 2003 and 2007.
 The supporters were also active in building a hangar to house the ex-Liverpool Mosquito in 1980, and then completely restoring the aircraft, a task they completed in 1990.
 The supporters' society has also been responsible for work on a Tiger Moth, Hornet Moth, Mosquito 6, Heron, Dove, several Vampires and many other aircraft in the collection.

 In 2001, it was recognised that the prototype Mosquito was in dire need of conservation work.
 This work was supported by BAE Systems. and the Heritage Lottery fund.
 The prototype Mosquito restoration was completed in December 2015 almost to the minute of its 75th anniversary.
 It is now on display with the other two Mosquitos in the Walter Goldsmith Hangar.

 In January 2016 the museum opened a new hangar initially named the Geoffrey de Havilland Hangar.
 This hangar was later renamed the Amy Johnson Hangar when the new hangar opened and is now used for workshops where the public can see the volunteers working on museum projects.

 The museum opened the new Sir Geoffrey de Havilland Hangar in February 2020.